tillitis/dev-tillitis/hugo/content/tools/_index.md

 {{< /tab >}}
 {{< tab "Windows" >}}
-To install on Windows is a bit more compliacted, follow this link for comprehensive instructions:
+To install on Windows is a bit more complicate, follow this link for comprehensive instructions:

 https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md